Central Public Works Department: Recruitment

-Upon confirmation of service, a CPWD officer through Engineering Services Exam serves as an Assistant Executive Engineer for a period of 4 years which include 52 weeks of Foundation Training at the National CPWD Academy, Ghaziabad.
-In field, an Assistant Executive Engineer heads the entire Sub-Division.
-After the completion of 4 years, the officer is promoted to the grade of Executive Engineer which is equivalent to the Under Secretary to Government of India.
-Executive Engineer is the most challenging post in CPWD as the entire burden of the project is on them.
+Upon confirmation of service, a CPWD (CES and CEMES) officer through Engineering Services Exam serves as an Assistant Executive Engineer for a period of 4 years which include 52 weeks of Foundation Training at the National CPWD Academy, Ghaziabad.
+After selection through UPSC recruitment exam for Group A post in CAS cadre, the officers serve as Deputy Architect in CPWD.
+After the completion of 4 years, the officers are promoted to the grade of Executive Engineer/Architect which is equivalent to the Under Secretary to Government of India.

 Training

 National CPWD Academy is a Training Institute of Central Public Works Department (CPWD) which primarily focuses on the training needs of Group ‘A’ officers of CPWD via 52 weeks foundation course.
 Originally a training cell was set up in New Delhi in year 1965 for foundation training of Group ‘A’ officers.
 This training cell was developed into a full-fledged Training Institute at Ghaziabad which started functioning in 1995.
 The CPWD training Institute was renamed as National CPWD Academy in the year 2016.

 The National CPWD Academy looks after the training needs of Engineers, Architects, Horticulturists all across the country.
 The main academy is located at Kamla Nehru Nagar, Hapur Road, Ghaziabad (U.P.).
 Regional Training Institutes are located in the four metros i.e. New Delhi, Mumbai, Kolkata and Chennai.
-The National CPWD Academy is located in a lush green, serene, salubrious and pollution free environment spread over 30 acres of land in Kamla Nehru Nagar, Ghaziabad nearly 6 km. from Ghaziabad Railway Station, 30 km. from New Delhi Railway Station and about 50 km from Indira Gandhi International Airport, New Delhi.
+The National CPWD Academy is located in Kamla Nehru Nagar, Ghaziabad nearly 6 km. from Ghaziabad Railway Station, 30 km. from New Delhi Railway Station and about 50 km from Indira Gandhi International Airport, New Delhi.

 The academy imparts training/refresher courses in all the aspects of public works.
 The academy conducts training programs, workshops, brain-storming sessions, seminars etc. to upgrade the techno-managerial skills of CPWD officers as well as officers of other Central Government Departments, State Governments and PSUs etc. The training programs are conducted in diverse streams such as Civil Engineering, Electrical and Mechanical Engineering, Architecture, IT Applications and Management Techniques.
 A number of new courses on Green Buildings, their rating system and certification, energy efficient buildings, conservation of heritage buildings etc. have been introduced to cater to the current changing construction scenario.